tingchihc/NTU-ML2021spring/note/L3-2 Self-Attention.md

 ![Image of Yaktocat](https://github.com/ting-chih/NTU-ML2021spring/blob/main/image/selfattention.png)
 ## How does the model operate in the Self-attention  Slide: p.13-p.18

-  * Step1: Find the relevant vectors in a swquence
+  * Step1: Find the relevant vectors in a sequence
   * Step2: Use Dot-product, Additive or more methods to compute the relevant vector
   * Step3: Compute the query, key and attention score
   * Step4: Use activation function(Soft-max, ReLu ...)